Monday, October 27, 2008

 to the spoiled ass 1080p nut hugging teens and gaming aficionados.
 GRID looks beautiful, cars are modeled so well you might as well be looking at it IRL.
 Lighting and camera blurs and flares and just general environments look amazing and spot on.
 For someone that has actually raced in a real racecar and on a track the feeling you get from the cockpit view is like déjà-vu for me.

 GRID also does an amazing job with the scenery, maybe not the highest priority on a racers mind but it just makes the whole experience that much more visceral.
 Having more interactive crowds and a variety of ambiance in the game is amazing.
-When you get on the Nuremberg you will sure as hell know it.
+When you get on the

 The replays that GRID offers make it feel like a big blockbuster car scene rather “just” another replay of me destroying the field.
 With dynamic camera angles and epic music the replays in themselves are treats.